tweakdeveloper/mrkdown-do-backend/README.md

 The environment variable `TUMBLR_CLIENT_ID` will need to be set to the consumer key you get from
 [registering an application with Tumblr](https://www.tumblr.com/oauth/register).

+Additionally, the environment variable `TUMBLR_CLIENT_SECRET` will need to be set to the consumer secret from the same Tumblr application that was registered.